-- 1. 'statutory audit' means an audit of annual accounts or consolidated accounts insofar as: - (a) required by Union law; - (b) required by national law as regards small undertakings; - (c) voluntarily conducted by small undertakings; - 2. 'statutory auditor' means a natural person who is approved in accordance with this Directive by the competent authorities of a Member State to carry out statutory audits; - 3. 'audit firm' means a legal person or any other entity, regardless of its legal form, that is approved in accordance with this Directive by the competent authorities of a Member State to carry out statutory audits; - 4. 'third-country audit entity' means an entity, regardless of its legal form, which carries out audits of the annual or consolidated accounts of a company incorporated in a third country; - 5. 'third-country auditor' means a natural person who carries out audits of the annual or consolidated accounts of a company incorporated in a third country; - 6. 'group auditor' means the statutory auditor(s) or audit firm(s) carrying out the statutory audit of consolidated accounts;
+- 1. 'statutory audit' means an audit of annual financial statements or consolidated financial statements insofar as: - (a) required by Union law; - (b) required by national law as regards small undertakings; - (c) voluntarily conducted by small undertakings; - 2. 'statutory auditor' means a natural person who is approved in accordance with this Directive by the competent authorities of a Member State to carry out statutory audits; - 3. 'audit firm' means a legal person or any other entity, regardless of its legal form, that is approved in accordance with this Directive by the competent authorities of a Member State to carry out statutory audits;

-- 7. 'network' means the larger structure: - which is aimed at cooperation and to which a statutory auditor or an audit firm belongs, and - which is clearly aimed at profit- or cost-sharing or shares common ownership, control or management, common quality-control policies and procedures, a common business strategy, the use of a common brand-name or a significant part of professional resources; - 8. 'affiliate of an audit firm' means any undertaking, regardless of its legal form, which is connected to an audit firm by means of common ownership, control or management; - 9. 'audit report' means the report referred to in Article 28 of this Directive incorporating, in the case of public interest entities, the additional requirements of Article 22(2) of Regulation XXX, issued by the statutory auditor or audit firm; - 10. 'competent authorities' means the authorities designated by law that are in charge of the regulation and/or oversight of statutory auditors and audit firms or of specific aspects thereof; the reference to 'competent authority' in a specific Article means a reference to the authority responsible for the functions referred to in that Article; - 11. [deleted] - 12. 'international accounting standards' means International Accounting Standards (IAS), International Financial Reporting Standards (IFRS) and related Interpretations (SIC-IFRIC interpretations), subsequent amendments to those standards and related interpretations, and future standards and related interpretations issued or adopted by the International Accounting Standards Board (IASB); - 13. 'public-interest entities' means: - (a) entities governed by the law of a Member State whose transferable securities are admitted to trading on a regulated market of any Member State within the meaning of point 14 of Article 4(1) of Directive 2004/39/EC: [...] - (b) credit institutions as defined in point 1 of Article 4 of Directive 2006/48/EC of the European Parliament and of the Council(\), unless they fall under Article 2 of that Directive; - (\) OJ L 177, 30.6.2006, p.1. - (c) insurance undertakings within the meaning of Article 13 of Directive 2009/138/EC of the European Parliament and of the Council(\\);
+- 4. 'third-country audit entity' means an entity, regardless of its legal form, which carries out audits of the annual or consolidated financial statements of a company incorporated in a third country, unless this entity is registered as an audit firm in any Member State as a consequence of approval in accordance with Article 3; - 5. third-country auditor' means a natural person who carries out audits of the annual or consolidated financial statements of a company incorporated in a third country, unless this person is registered as a statutory auditor in any Member State as a consequence of approval in accordance with Article 3 and 44; - 6. 'group auditor' means the statutory auditor(s) or audit firm(s) carrying out the statutory audit of consolidated financial statements; - 7. 'network' means the larger structure: - which is aimed at cooperation and to which a statutory auditor or an audit firm belongs, and - which is clearly aimed at profit- or cost-sharing or shares common ownership, control or management, common quality-control policies and procedures, a common business strategy, the use of a common brand-name or a significant part of professional resources; - 8. 'affiliate of an audit firm' means any undertaking, regardless of its legal form, which is connected to an audit firm by means of common ownership, control or management; - 9. 'audit report' means the report referred to in Article 28 of this Directive incorporating, in the case of public interest entities, the additional requirements of Article 22(2) of Regulation XXX, issued by the statutory auditor or audit firm; - 10. 'competent authorities' means the authorities designated by law that are in charge of the regulation and/or oversight of statutory auditors and audit firms or of specific aspects thereof; the reference to 'competent authority' in a specific Article means a reference to the authority responsible for the functions referred to in that Article; - 11. [deleted]

+- 12. 'international accounting standards' means International Accounting Standards (IAS),

+International Financial Reporting Standards (IFRS) and related Interpretations (SIC-IFRIC interpretations), subsequent amendments to those standards and related interpretations, and future standards and related interpretations issued or adopted by the International Accounting Standards Board (IASB);

+- 13. 'public-interest entities' means:

+- (a) entities governed by the law of a Member State whose transferable securities are admitted to trading on a regulated market of any Member State within the meaning of point 14 of Article 4(1) of Directive 2004/39/EC;

+- (b) credit institutions as defined in point 1 of Article 4 of Directive 2006/48/EC of the European Parliament and of the Council(\), unless they fall under Article 2 of that Directive;

+- (\) OJ L 177, 30.6.2006, p.1.

+- (c) insurance undertakings within the meaning of Article 2(1) of Council Directive 91/674/EEC of 19 December 1991 on the annual accounts of insurance undertakings(\\);

-- (d) [...]
+- (d) [deleted]

-- (e) [...]
+- (e) [deleted]

-- (f) [...]
+- (f) [deleted]

-- (g) [...]
+- (g) [deleted]

-- (h) [...]
+- (h) [deleted]